Mar-Los/Better_Notes-backend/README.md

 # Better Notes - backend
 This is a backend to a mobile app which you can find in this [repository](https://github.com/Mar-Los/Better_Notes-frontend).
-The goal of this app is to enable users to store their note files in specific folders of a folder system created by them.
-This structure is not stored on their phones, but in a database.
+The goal of this app is to enable users to store their note files in specific folders of a folder system created by them and to give them an opportunity to access their files and folders from a different device.

 ## Description of the app
 This app behaves like "better" notes.
 Users need to authenticate in order to use the app.
 Each file belongs to a folder of a folder tree.
 This tree is created by users themselves.
-This whole structure is stored in a database, so users can access their folders and files even with a different device.
+This whole structure is stored in a database.

 ## Features
 - Tree-like folder system stored in reletional database